Marcos7502/SE_TP_Smartlock/Memoria del Trabajo Final del Seminario de Sistemas Embebidos - Plantilla.md

 En este trabajo se realiza el diseño e implementación de una cerradura inteligente con Wi-Fi para uso cotidiano en hogares, corporaciones o industrias.
 Este sistema tiene por objetivo registrar y administrar el acceso de los individuoas a las distintas instalaciones, facilitando al dueño de la instalación un manejo dinámico y en tiempo real de los permisos de acceso.
 Para la comodidad de los usuarios, la cerradura inteligente cuenta con dos métodos de acceso: mediante tarjetas RFID o mediante un pin.
 Adicionalmente, el sistema cuenta con sensores magnéticos que permiten registrar los estados de las puertas en todo momento.
 El trabajo presenta una solución práctica y escalable para la administración de accesos a una instalación, previniendo filtraciones de seguridad y promoviendo un monitoreo transparente a través de la aplicación móvil.

+La implementación del mismo se realizó utilizando los lenguajes de código C++ y Python mediante el uso del entorno de desarrollo de Mbed en una placa Núcleo-F429ZI proporcionada por la cátedra de Sistemas Embebidos de la Facultad de Ingeniería de la Universidad de Buenos Aires, y se utilizaron además diferentes módulos para el desarrollo del proyecto.

 En esta memoria se presenta la motivación del proyecto, los diseños de las distintas partes, y se proponen futuras mejoras y ampliaciones.

 **ABSTRACT**

 In this work, the design and implementation of a smart lock with Wi-Fi for everyday use in homes, corporations or industries is carried out.
 This system aims to register and manage the access of individuals to different facilities, providing the owner of the facility with a dynamic and real-time management of access permissions.
 For the comfortability of users, the smart lock has two access methods: RFID card or pin access.
 In addition, the system has magnetic sensors that allow the door statuses to be recorded at all times.
 The work presents a practical and scalable solution for managing access to a facility, preventing security leaks and promoting transparent monitoring through the mobile application.

+The implementation was carried out using C++ and Python code languages through the use of the Mbed development environment on a Núcleo-F429ZI board provided by the Embedded Systems Department of the School of Engineering of the University of Buenos Aires, and different modules were also used for the development of the project.

 This report presents the motivation of the project, the designs of the different parts, and proposes future improvements and extensions.